- Applications open: Thursday 1 November 2018

 - Work collection: During gallery hours, 23–28 July 2019

 The 2019 prize will be awarded to a painting that has not been exhibited in previous awards or prizes.

-For the purposes of this prize, ‘painting’ is defined as a work painted in a liquid medium and applied to a rigid support.
-Works on paper and works under glass are not accepted.
+For the purposes of this prize, ‘painting’ is defined as a work made with a liquid medium applied to a support.
+Works on paper are not accepted.

 There is no theme.